Bonfida/bonfida-dev-guide/src/01_Getting_started.md

 ├── Cargo.toml
 ├── src
 │   ├── cpi.rs
-│   ├── entrypoint.rs                # Boilerplate for the solana program's entrypoint
+│   ├── entrypoint.rs                # Boilerplate for the Solana program's entrypoint
 |   |
 │   ├── error.rs                     # Custom errors for the program.
 Varied and
 |   |                                  descriptive errors should be preferred!